trent-innovate/forty-jekyll-theme/media.md

 ---
 title: Media
-layout: landing
+layout: page
-description: Lorem ipsum dolor est
+description: Some of our pictures and videos
 image: assets/images/pic11.jpg
 nav-menu: true
 ---